 This method achieves the strongest form of privacy: nobody learns which blocks or transactions you look at.

 The main issue is that this is a pain - you need to buy and maintain your own hardware, accommodate the extra network traffic from downloading blocks, and make it accessible remotely if you'd like to make address queries from outside your home or business.
 This is perhaps why there are less than 50k running full nodes.

 Blyss uses fully homomorphic encryption to encrypt your query, and answers it without being able to learn anything about the address.

 The upside is that the address you query remain completely private no matter what the server does.
 This is also the strongest possible notion of privacy, similar to running a full node in your home or business.

-One major caveat of Spiral is that, for our security guarantees to hold, the client code must behave correctly (i.e. it must not contain a security vulnerability).
-Of course, developing trustworthy security-critical software is a process, and it will take time to build public confidence in the Spiral client software.
+One major caveat of Blyss is that, for our security guarantees to hold, the client code must behave correctly (i.e. it must not contain a security vulnerability).
+Of course, developing trustworthy security-critical software is a process, and it will take time to build public confidence in the Blyss client software.
 We are committed to the implementing best practices, like:

 - Making the client open source

 - Encouraging people to look at the source (possibly with a bounty)

 - Releasing signed desktop and mobile apps with reproducible builds